On Representing Resilience Requirements of Microservice Architecture Systems: Introduction

-The remain of this paper organizes as follows: Section \ref{sec:related} summarises some related works of this paper; Section \ref{sec:resilience} provides the definition of microservice resilience and proposed Microservice Resilience Measurement Model; Section \ref{sec:representation} proposes the service resilience requirement model based on the definition and measurement model in Section \ref{sec:resilience}; Section \ref{sec:elicitation} describes the process framework to elicit MSA System reslience requirements; In Section \ref{sec:case} a case study is conducted using an MSA System to illustrate the whole resilience requirement elicitation process, and Section \ref{sec:conclusion} makes conclusion of this paper and outlines some future works.
+The remain of this paper organizes as follows: Section \ref{sec:related} summarises some related works of this paper; Section \ref{sec:resilience} provides the definition of microservice resilience and proposed Microservice Resilience Measurement Model; Section \ref{sec:representation} proposes the service resilience requirement model based on the definition and measurement model in Section \ref{sec:resilience}; In Section \ref{sec:case} a case study is conducted using an MSA System to illustrate the propose resilience requirement model, and Section \ref{sec:conclusion} makes conclusion of this paper and outlines some future works.